 Refer to the Almost Complete page displayed in Eclipse for more information.

-The profile appears in the Launcher’s profile list.
-From now on, you can launch any profile directly from the Launcher.
+The installed profile appears in the Launcher’s profile list.
+From now on, you can launch it directly from there.
 Congratulations, you are ready to start coding!

 Your profiles don't have to remain limited to your hard drive forever.
 You can create an online backup of a profile just for yourself, or you can share a profile with a selected group or with the community.